Skiing Holidays in Belle Plagne

 Belle Plagne is situated at 2050m high, 70% of the wider La Plagne resort is also above 2000m, and the high altitude slopes lead down from 3250m just below the Bellecote Glacier summit, so the resort is very snow-sure.
 Furthermore, the main La Plagne pistes and those at the lower villages have snow-making capacity, so there’s reliable snow cover throughout the entire season, meaning all villages in the resort are usually accessible by skis for the duration.
 Here’s some more useful information on ski conditions in Belle Plagne:

-Resort elevation in La Plagne is 1207m – 3167m, and as a whole it is very snow-reliable – even the snowfall record for the lower villages is good, although they do often need topped up by snowmaking facilities.
+Resort elevation in La Plagne is 1207m – 3167m, and as a whole it is very snow-reliable – even the snowfall record for the lower villages is good, although they do often need topping up by snowmaking facilities.

 The high-altitude slopes of La Plagne have an excellent snowfall record, averaging 232cm over the past five seasons.